davidkreitmeir/academic-kickstart/content/post/sql-wrds-query/index.md

 Now let's see the function in action.
 The example case uses the Compustat database (`comp`).
 Let's assume we're interested in companies in specific industrial sectors and we know their SIC codes.
 We would now like to retrieve their financial fundamentals.

-Since `comp.funda` does not allow us to filter based SIC codes directly, we first extract the codes of the relevant companies from the `comp.names` database.
+Since `comp.funda` does not allow us to filter based on SIC codes directly, we first extract the codes of the relevant companies from the `comp.names` database.

 ```python